lpereira1/pet_tamer/readme.md

 ## Contributions

-Contributions to this project are welcome.
+Contributions to this project are welcome!
 Please submit issues and pull requests to improve the project.

 ## License